genessosagar/ReactJS-Spring-Boot-CRUD-Full-Stack-App/README.md

+I am using this code for deplyiong the fronend and backend applications in containers Employee management system
+Client - Frontend - ReactJS
+Server - Backend  - SpringBoot
+Database - MySQL

+Create a database on mysql
+CREATE DATABASE employee_management_system;

+When hit with an error - export the following variable export NODE_OPTIONS=--openssl-legacy-provider npm audit fix --force

+Start the application with one of the following commands npm start yarn start

 # ReactJS-Spring-Boot-CRUD-Full-Stack-App - Course on YouTube

 #### ReactJS + Spring Boot CRUD Full Stack App - 1 - Project Overview